Skip to main content

 When hormonal levels decline or become imbalanced, as they naturally do with age or due to certain health conditions, this intricate maintenance system can falter.
 For men, a decrease in testosterone can affect the endothelium’s ability to produce nitric oxide, potentially leading to stiffer, less responsive arteries.

-For women, the decline in estrogen during and menopause removes a powerful protective signal that helps maintain vascular flexibility and manage inflammation.
+For women, the decline in estrogen during perimenopause and menopause removes a powerful protective signal that helps maintain vascular flexibility and manage inflammation.
 This is why understanding your hormonal health is so deeply connected to preserving your cardiovascular function for the future.

 The journey begins with recognizing that the symptoms you feel are real and are often rooted in these fundamental biological processes.
 By understanding the role of these powerful messengers, you begin the process of reclaiming control over your body’s internal environment and, by extension, your long-term vascular health.